keymanapp/keyman/linux/mcompile/keymap/README.md

 TODO define what to return when SC/VK is not found in    get_VirtualKey_Other_From_SC,...
 TODO check if passed All_Vectpor as ptr/ref not as value e.g. in KMX_CharFromVK, KMX_VKUSToVKUnderlyingLayout, KMX_ImportRules
 ToDo in get_VirtualKey_Other_From_SC:  what if we use  column 3(altgr) and 4 (shift+altgr) ??
-TODO ...
+TODO where to store VK_CANCEL.... in km_types.h or elsewhere?
+ToDo check up to 8 shiftstates ( find symbols-file with 8) TODO get_position_From_VirtualKey_US: take care of the other shiftstates TODO ...

 //---------------------------